 Academic advisement is available at the College of Nursing to assist the student with a plan for advanced placement, transfer of credit and completion of requirements.

-The student must complete 59 semester hours of general education and support courses at the college of choice prior to enrollment at the College of Nursing.
-The student must also complete 64 hours of study in the nursing major offered by the College. of Nursing
+The student must complete 59 semester hours of general education and support courses at an accredited college or university of choice prior to enrollment at the College of Nursing.
+The student also must complete 65 hours of study in the nursing major offered by the College of Nursing.

 Upon satisfactory completion of the pre-nursing curriculum, the student may be admitted to the College of Nursing.